Let's create a better tomorrow

 Avijit Michael has worked at the intersection of campaigning and digital technology for the past decade.
 He worked with the team that pioneered online petitions and digital mobilisation in India with Greenpeace.
 He then worked at Change.org as Country Director to set up their India operations before moving to a role as Global Development Director where he built strategy for user engagement globally.
 He currently leads Jhatkaa.org, with a mission to build the tools that will enable citizen engagement in democracy and increase government accountability.

 Divya has a background in public health and human rights.
-She has worked in the grassroots environmental and health issues for 7 years.
-At Jhatkaa.org she manages the campaigns team for public mobilisation around air pollution & climate change, gender & sexuality and other social justice & human rights issues.
+She has worked in the grassroots environmental and health issues for 8 years.
+At Jhatkaa.org she is the Campaigns Director and manages digital campaigns on air pollution & climate change, gender & sexuality and other social justice issues.
 She is based out of Bangalore, Karnataka.

 Shikha Kumar is Campaigns Manager – Environment, Air Pollution & Climate Change.
 Her work revolves around sussing out potential campaigning opportunities, mobilising citizens, co-ordinating partnerships and engaging with decision-makers.
 She’s also been a journalist for over seven years, and writes features on books, society, and art & culture for publications like Open Magazine, India Today, The Hindu, and FirstPost.